Tracking Therapeutic & Preventive Cancer Immunotherapy Vaccines

 Administration: Direct intratumoral injection.
 Often combined with checkpoint inhibitors.

-Innovation: Tumor is sequenced to identify patient-specific mutations (neoantigens), mRNA vaccine is custom-designed and manufactured within 8 weeks, encoding up to 34 neoantigens
+Innovation: Tumor is sequenced to identify patient-specific mutations (neoantigens); custom mRNA vaccine manufactured within 6โ8 weeks; administered in combination with pembrolizumab (Keytruda).

 Developer: BioNTech